fellowapp/graphql-core-promise/readme.md

 ## Usage

-This package provides a ExecuteContext that can be used as a drop-in replacement for the default one.
+This package provides an `ExecuteContext` that can be used as a drop-in replacement for the default one.

 ```python
 from graphql_core_promise import PromiseExecutionContext